 Marietta, SC

 The trail to Rainbow Falls is around 2.5 miles one-way, mostly up in a staircase manner.
-Plan to spend plenty of time wading at the base of the falls with a picnic in tow.
-Hiking alone may take 4-5 hours depending on the ages and abilities of your kids, plus picnicking time.
+Plan to spend plenty of time wading at the base of the falls.
+And bring a picnic.
+The hike may take 4-5 hours depending on the ages and abilities of your kids, plus picnicking time.

-While this is a strenuous hike, there are no major dangers on the trail itself (other than the falls, of course) it is simply sweat-inducing, and the falls are worth it!
+While this is a strenuous hike, there are no major dangers on the trail itself (other than the falls, of course).
+It is simply sweat-inducing, but the falls are worth it!

 Jones Gap Falls – Jones Gap State Park